pkmoore/crashsimlang/README.md

 tox
 ```

-# Compiling CSlang files
+# Compiling PORT files
 ```
-cslang build -c <path to cslang file>
+port build -c <path to port file>
 ```
-This command builds an automaton from the specified cslang file.
+This command builds an automaton from the specified port file.

-# Running CSlang Automata
+# Running PORT Automata
 ```
-cslang run <strace OR jsonrpc> <format specific options>
+port run <strace OR jsonrpc> <format specific options>

 ```
 ## Run an automaton against an strace file

 ```
-cslang run strace -a <path to automaton> -s <path to strace file> -d <path to syscall_definitions.pickle file>
+port run strace -a <path to automaton> -s <path to strace file> -d <path to syscall_definitions.pickle file>
 ```

 ## Run an automaton against a json-rpc file
 ```
-cslang run jsonrpc -a <path to automaton> -j <path to json file>
+port run jsonrpc -a <path to automaton> -j <path to json file>
 ```

 Note:  For now, it is an error to run an automaton against a format it was
 not built for.

-# Writing CSlang Programs
+# Writing PORT Programs

 ## The Simplest Case